 Main context of the indicator.
 It is

-possible to request additional instrument data in indicator.
+possible to request additional instrument data in the indicator.
 For that purpose there are @sec_context decorator and

 indie.SecContext class in combination with Context.calc_on() function.